Teaching Scholarships & Grants

 Montessori Schools of Massachusetts

 The MSM network, being a representative body in the state, has made available a single scholarship worth $3,000 to one select student every year.
 The selected applicant must be applying for, or has already been accepted to, a registered course affiliated with the AMI or MACTE (Montessori Accreditation Council for Teacher Education) in Massachusetts.
 Selection is made largely on the basis of financial need, but you will be expected to also demonstrate a commitment to the Montessori Method.
-Check the website for more details of how you can apply.
+Check GS Memorial Scholarship for how you can apply.

 Deadline: mid March every year